MLee21/ruby_db/README.md

 * Output 2 – sorted by birth date, ascending.
 * Output 3 – sorted by last name, descending.

-After cloning down, the repo:
+After cloning down the repo:

 * run 'bundle'

 To run the tests:

-* run rspec
+* run 'rspec'

 To "populate the fake db":